Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. Non-Compliant

-When we end up at this “reseal” screen let’s open the Intune portal and let’s take a look at the device.
+When we reach this “reseal” screen, let’s open the Intune portal and examine the device.

 If we take a look at the device it’s compliance status, we will immediately notice that the device isn’t compliant and failed on the built-in Device Compliance policy

-After we clicked on it to get more details, we will notice that compliance is failing on the “Has A Compliance Policy assigned”
+After we click on it to get more details, we will notice that compliance is failing on the “Has A Compliance Policy assigned”

 This error just means that the device doesn’t have a compliance policy assigned and because of it, it isn’t getting compliant.